 I know a lot of people who have interesting things to say: when I can, I try to encourage them to write their own blogs.
-I think every developers who has interest should do it, with the minimal hurdle possible.
+I think every developer who has interest should do it, with the minimal hurdle possible.
 However, for reasons I cannot fathom, Medium has become the blogging platform of choice.
 Let’s face it, while the platform is okay-ish for non-technical posts, it’s not adapted for subjects that involve code - and formatting.

 This blog runs on HTTP for a long time as there is no transaction taking place so no security is needed (I use SFTP for file transfer).
 However, since Google’s latest search algorithm change, I’ve noticed a sharp decrease in the number of monthly visits, from more than 20k to around 13k.
 While my goal has never been to have the highest number of visits, it’s still good feedback to me (as well as a nice warm feeling).
 As it seems turning on HTTPS didn’t seem like a big de